Sebastian Stan Unloaded On ’Idiots’ Crowding The Beaches In Florida During A Pandemic

 — Travis Akers (@travisakers) March 28, 2020

-However, one of the more prominent “covidiot,” spring breaker Brady Sluder, has since apologized for his now viral remarks where he drunkenly told CBS News.
-“If I get corona, I get corona.
+However, one of the more prominent “covidiots,” spring breaker Brady Sluder, has since apologized for his now viral remarks where he drunkenly told CBS News, “If I get corona, I get corona.
 At the end of the day, I’m not going to let it stop me.”
 Granted, this occurred after several students from the University of Tampa tested positive for COVID-19 after returning from spring break, so your mileage on that apology may vary.

 You can watch Sebastian Stan unload on beachgoers at the 5:20 mark: